bx-sh/specs.sh/README.md

 > Caller: `spec.runSpecWithSetupAndTeardown`

+- Run inside a subshell so that other teardowns will run if one fails
+- Note: does not have access to any variables set by the spec, only by the setup
 - Invoked anytime a teardown function is called (possible for there to be multiple for a single spec)
 - Default implementation simply passes the value to `spec.runFunction` to be run